defenseunicorns/uds-cli/docs/overrides.md

    > **:warning: Warning**: Because Helm override variables and Zarf variables share the same --set syntax, be careful with variable names to avoid conflicts.

-> [!NOTE]
+{{% alert-note %}}
-> A variable that is not overridden by any of the methods above and has no default will be ignored.
+A variable that is not overridden by any of the methods above and has no default will be ignored.
+{{% /alert-note %}}

 #### Variable Precedence
 Variable precedence is as follows: